haveno-dex/haveno/docs/deployment-guide.md

 Otherwise set `ARBITRATOR_ASSIGNS_TRADE_FEE_ADDRESS` to `false` and set the XMR address in `getGlobalTradeFeeAddress()` to collect all trade fees to a single address (e.g. a multisig wallet shared among network administrators).

+## Update the download URL

+Change every instance of `https://haveno.exchange/downloads` to your download URL.
+For example, `https://havenoexample.com/downloads`.

 ## Start users for testing

 Start user1 on Monero's mainnet using `make user1-desktop-mainnet` or Monero's stagenet using `make user1-desktop-stagenet`.